 Solar panels are getting bigger thanks to a technology called PERC.
 Just two years ago, a 250W panel was the norm.
 Today, just about every panel manufacturer is offering Mono PERC solar modules and Poly PERC solar modules at 300W.
 Some are even offering an extremely affordable 330W Mono PERC module.
-The aim of this post is to warn of the very real degradation problems facing PERC solar cell technology.
+The aim of this post is to warn of the degradation problems facing PERC solar cell technology.

 Part one will give a basic overview of PERC, PERC solar cell efficiency, and an explanation of the significant degradation concerns facing PERC solar cell structure.